I am a former maths teacher and owner of DoingMaths. I love writing about maths, its applications, and fun mathematical facts.

 We can take the reasoning that we have used so far and expand upon it to create a formula for working out the number of squares possible on any size of square chessboard.

 If we let n represent the length of each side of the chessboard in squares then it follows that there are n x n = n2 individual squares on the board, just like there are 8 x 8 = 64 individual squares on a normal chessboard.

 For 2x2 squares, we have seen that the top left corner of these must fit into a square that is one smaller than the original board, hence there are (n - 1)2 2x2 squares in total.

 Each time we add one to the side length of the squares, the blue-shaded area that their corners fit into shrinks by one in each direction.
 Therefore there are:

 - (n - 3)2 4x4 squares

-And so on, until you get to the final large square the same size as the whole board.
+You can continue this calculation until you get to the final, large square that is the same size as the whole chessboard.

 In general, you can quite easily see that for an n x n chessboard the number of m x m squares will always be (n - m + 1).

 So for an n x n chessboard, the total number of squares of any size will equal n2 + (n - 1)2 + (n - 2)2 + . . . + 22 + 12or, in other words, the sum of all the square numbers from n2 down to 12.